NashvilleCocoaHeads/2018-January-Coding-Challenge/README.md

 Secondly, make the unit tests pass to ensure your implementation is correct.

+BONUS CHALLENGE: Uncomment the performance test and get it to execute in less than 0.5 seconds.

-Once the tests are passing, submit a pull request with your solution.
+Finally, submit a pull request with your solution.
 Put your source files under a project folder with your name.